The Road to Trust: Building Enclaves within Confidential VMs: Design

 \subsection{Measurement, attestation and sealing}

 When the CVM image is loaded and measured, the page attributes, including the access permissions of all VMPLs, are included in the measurement.
 Any attempts to modify the code and data in VMPL0 and VMPL1, or to manipulate the access permissions of guest pages during CVM initialization, will be reflected in the measurement.
 After the CVM is initialized, software operating at any VMPL level can initiate an attestation report request by sending a message to the AMD-SP firmware.
 The request structure comprises the VMPL level and 512 bits of space for user-provided data, which will be incorporated into the attestation report signed by the AMD hardware.
+The local/remote attestation and sealing mechanisms of \sysname closely mirror those employed by Intel SGX.
+This is accomplished by emulating the corresponding instructions (i.e., EGETKEY and EREPORT) within the security monitor.

-\para{Chain of trust} Specifically, when the CVM is first initialized, the security monitor randomly generates a key pair, which serves as the attestation identity key (AIK) of \sysname.
-To establish the binding between \sysname’s AIK and the CVM, we include the digest of the public part of the attestation key in the user-data field of the attestation report request (Figure~\ref{fig:attestation}), while the private key never leaves the memory of the security monitor.
+\para{Chain of trust} When the CVM is first initialized, the security monitor randomly generates a key pair, which serves as the attestation identity key (AIK) of \sysname.
+The AIK is only required to be generated once and can be reused across different CVM boot cycles.
+To establish the binding between \sysname's AIK and the CVM, we include the digest of the public part of the attestation key in the user-data field of the attestation report request (Fig.~\ref{fig:attestation}), while the private key never leaves the memory of the security monitor.

 The security monitor initiates the generation of an \textit{SEV-SNP attestation report} by dispatching a SNP\_REPORT\_REQ message to the AMD-SP hardware.
 The request message between the security monitor and AMD SP is encrypted using the appropriate VM Platform Communication Key (VMPCK) for VMPL0.
 Upon receiving the encrypted message, the AMD-SP hardware decrypts it, verifies its integrity, and subsequently responds with an attestation report, which is signed with the SEV-SNP attestation key (Versioned Chip Endorsement Key, VCEK).
 The report includes the platform measurement, the security monitor measurement, the VMPL level, and the public key of \sysname's AIK.
-The \sysname AIK is later utilized to sign the report of the enclave.
+The \sysname AIK is exclusively accessible to the quoting enclave (QE) and is subsequently used to sign the report of the enclave.
 This signed enclave report, along with the SEV-SNP attestation report, collectively constitutes the final attestation report in \sysname.

 Upon receiving the final attestation report, the remote party verifies the certificate chain to ensure that the SEV-SNP attestation report is signed by VCEK.
 This process confirms that the report originates from an authentic AMD processor, has been executed within a CVM, and that the measurements of both the platform and the security monitor are accurate.
 Furthermore, he gains confidence that the AIK generated by \sysname is produced and retained within the security monitor.
 Finally, he verifies that the enclave report, which includes the enclave measurement, is signed with \sysname's AIK, concluding the attestation process.